donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 ## Implementation: Medical Domain Fusion Pipeline

-Having established the landscape of existing approaches, we can now detail the implementation of shallow fusion for medical ASR, combining Whisper with a domain-adapted GPT-2 model.
+Having established the landscape of existing approaches, we can now detail the implementation of shallow fusion for medical ASR, combining Whisper (our ASR model) with a domain-adapted GPT-2 model (our external language model).
 However, before going into the specifics let us first build some intuition on the topic by analogy.

 Consider for example, a person tasked with transcribing audio from a phone call between a customer and a claims representative at an insurance call center.
 This transcriber can hear the conversation clearly, but they have very little knowledge of the domain e.g. the technical issues, procedures, and medical terminology that often come up.
 Now imagine a second person who has worked in this industry for years and has deep familiarity with the jargon and context, but who is hard of hearing.